Kobudo - Ancient Art of Martial Art Weapons

 - Konobo, Konsaibo, Tetsubo (Club)

-As pointed out by many visitors to the Arizona School of Traditional Karate, our students learn to use kobudo weapons and karate as if they mean business and not twirl them.
-Students (deshi) learn to use all of these with power, focus and mushin, through kata (forms) and bunkai (applications).
+As pointed out by many visitors to the Arizona School of Traditional Okinawa martial arts, our students learn to use kobudo weapons and karate as if they mean business and do not twirl them like cheer leaders.
+Students (deshi) learn to use all of these with power and focus, through kata (forms) and bunkai (applications).